defiller/nodejs-express/readme.md

-I used the concept of enviromnent variables to set diferents enviromnents to run this project, they can be found inside config/env/, as a security measure I configure the git to ignore the .env files, so to active the enviromnent first copy and paste .env.example and rename it to .env
+I used the concept of enviromnent variables to set diferents enviromnents to run this project, they can be found inside config/env/, as a security measure I configure the git to ignore the .env files, so to active the enviromnent first copy and paste .env.example and rename it to .env.
+I used a adicional third party npm module named dotenv to configure the .env file to process enviromnent

 ## Objective